Guide to Sydney Schools for Parents Moving to Australia.

 - Your child's birth certificate or identity documents like a passport.

-- Proof of address in the school’s catchment zone.
+- Proof of address in the school's catchment zone.
 These documents need to be the originals.
-Your residential lease and electricity bill are what you will need since you, most likely, not own property at this time.
+Your residential lease and electricity bill is what you will need since you, most likely, not own property at this time.
 For those that own property in Sydney, a city council rates notice will also work as proof of residence.